-IEG is an alliance of professional freelance editors in New York City, all of whom have held senior editorial positions in major publishing houses.
+IEG is an alliance of professional freelance editors in New York City with decades of experience in senior editorial positions at major publishing houses.
 We meet monthly with current industry leaders from the top publishers and literary agencies, which allows us to give our clients the best and most up-to-date guidance as they seek to develop their projects and ready their proposals for the marketplace.

 A changing industry has made our role more important than ever.
 Mergers and consolidations have left acquisitions editors with less time for in-depth editing, and agents tell us the work they submit needs to be pitch-perfect to have a chance of selling.
 The good news is that publishers are always looking for new work, and the rise of self-publishing has broadened opportunities for fresh voices and ideas to emerge.
 What never changes, however, is that good editing matters.
 Whatever your goal, we are uniquely positioned to help you navigate this new landscape.

 Your author needs a collaborator or ghostwriter.